buildtesters/buildtest/docs/configuring_buildtest.rst

 If you don't specify a module tree for BUILDTEST_MODULEPATH then buildtest will read the value of MODULEPATH.

-You may add,remove and list module tree.
+You may add,remove or list module tree.

 To see the list of module tree you can run ``buildtest module -l``::